Daweet/myprojects/README.md

 # myprojects
-This note book looks into number of dataset anaysis
+These notebooks looks into number of dataset anaysis
 a) immigrants from Horn-Africa region into Canada in the year 1980-2013
 b) analysis of Iris dataset